This post may contain affiliate links. Please read our disclosure policy.

 Instructions

-• Once done, remove turkey from bag and discard brine and orange quarters.
+• Once done, remove turkey from its bag and discard brine and orange quarters.
 Pat the turkey dry with paper towels.

 • Cook turkey using your favorite method.